AnnaNikitaRL/EVA/README.md

 ### Running the code

 In order to run the code with the default parameters use the snippet below.
-The deafult parameters can be found in the module config.py in our repository.
+The default parameters can be found in the module config.py in our repository.

 ```sh
 python experiment.py